 This a project I am working on called the BecDot which is a literacy teaching tool I invented for our daughter Rebecca that could be used to teach visually impaired children Braille concepts..
-(More on the device and story behind it below).
-The Story I am a father of two beautiful children, […]
+This video talks a bit about our mission.
+Learn more about Usher syndrome and get involved We are telling the world about […]

 I took Rebecca to story time this morning as I usually do on Thursdays.
 We walked in and sat on the floor with the rest of the moms/grandmothers and their toddlers.
 A few minutes into story time Rebecca was curious and got up to go look at something at the back of the room.
 A […]